cyanotypecodes/toveri/README.md

 ### Create your store

-createStore accepts an object defining your store state and updating actions.
+Actions can be asynchronous or synchronous, just mutate the store state when you are ready.

 ```javascript
 import { createStore } from 'toveri'